lionminhu/maze_env/README.md

 python gen_mazes.py
 ```

 4. `main.py` runs the random agent with multiprocessing.
-Prior to running `main.py`, the `log_file` of `class Params` must be changed to a nonexisting file name.
+Prior to running `main.py`, the `log_file` of `class Params` in `params.py` must be changed to a nonexisting file name.
 The raw data will be saved to the CSV file of the specified `log_file` path.
 ```
 python main.py
 ```